celest-dev/website/docs/functions/data-types.md

 sidebar_position: 6
 ---

-# Use Custom Data Types
+# Using custom data types

 With Celest Functions, serialization is handled out-of-the-box in most cases.
 In situations requiring custom serialization, we support any custom classes that you’re already using without any extra setup.